veeshanr/veeshanr.github.io/pages/about.md

 I am an Adam Smith Fellow at the Mercatus Center (George Mason University) for the 2017-2018 academic year.

 Download my [CV](/files/CV_22Jan18.pdf)

-Contact:
-Department of Economics
-MSC05 3060
-1 University of New Mexico
-Albuquerque,
-New Mexico 87131-0001